KSiva199/Taxi/README.md

 14385457 14386

-## Comparison of data using two different charts
+## Comparison of data in the previous charts and drawing a final chart on number of passanger on a each day

 ```